jurassiscripts/velociraptor/README.md

     lock: lock.json
 ```

-> ⚠️ Setting this option doesn't create a lock file: you will have to create/update it by passing the `--create-lock` option manually to your script at the appropriate time.
+> ⚠️ Setting this option doesn't create a lock file: you will have to create/update it by passing the `--lock-write` option manually to your script at the appropriate time.
 More info [here](https://deno.land/std/manual.md#lock-file).

 ### Log